gejingquan/gejingquan.github.io/_pages/publications.md

 > 2018
 - **Jingquan Ge**, Neng Gao, Chenyang Tu, Ji Xiang, Zeyi Liu, and Jun Yuan.
-**Combination of Hardware and Software: An Efficient AES Implementation Resistant to Side-Channel Attacks on All Programmable SoC.** (ESORICS 2018).
+**Combination of Hardware and Software: An Efficient AES Implementation Resistant to Side-Channel Attacks on All Programmable SoC.**
+Proceedings of the 23rd European Symposium on Research in Computer Security (ESORICS), 2018.